 Expect misguided comments such as, “at least you have other children”, “it was God’s plan”, or ‘you’ll get pregnant again”.

 Avoid insensitive people until you have a certain degree of strength to handle such comments.
-Picking a close family member or friend to share the news with others can be helpful as it can be protect you from sensitive comments.
+Picking a close family member or friend to share the news with others can be helpful as it can protect you from sensitive comments.

 You will lose and build relationships.

-You will be disappointed by lack of support from friends and family that you expect to be there for you.
+You will be disappointed by the lack of support from friends and family that you expect to be there for you.
 You will also be surprised to find others more supportive than you’d expect them to be.
 Or even get support from people whom you had no prior relations with.